OpenNebula/addon-drbdmanage/README.md

 ```
 #### Groups

-Be sure to consider the groups that oneadmin should be added to in order to gain access
+Be sure to consider the groups that oneadmin should be added to in order to
-to the devices and programs needed to access storage and instantiate VMs.
-For this addon,
+gain access to the devices and programs needed to access storage and
-the oneadmin user must belong to the `disk` group on all nodes in order to access the
+instantiate VMs.
+For this addon, the oneadmin user must belong to the `disk`
-DRBD devices where images are held.
+group on all nodes in order to access the DRBD devices where images are held.

 ### Creating a New DRBD Manage Datastore

-Create a datastore configuration file named ds.conf and use the `onedatastore` tool
+Create a datastore configuration file named ds.conf and use the `onedatastore`
-to create a new datastore based on that configuration.
-There are two mutually exclusive
+tool to create a new datastore based on that configuration.
+There are two
-deployment options: DRBD_REDUNDANCY and DRBD_DEPLOYMENT_NODES.
-For both of these options,
+mutually exclusive deployment options: DRBD_REDUNDANCY and
+DRBD_DEPLOYMENT_NODES.
+For both of these options, BRIDGE_LIST must be a space
-BRIDGE_LIST must be a space separated list of all storage nodes in the drbdmanage cluster.
+separated list of all storage nodes in the drbdmanage cluster.

 #### Deploying to a Redundancy Level

-The DRBD_REDUNDANCY option takes a level of redundancy witch is a number between one and
+The DRBD_REDUNDANCY option takes a level of redundancy which is a number between
-the total number of storage nodes.
-Resources are assigned to storage nodes automatically
+one and the total number of storage nodes.
+Resources are assigned to storage
-based on the level of redundancy and drbdmanage's deployment policy.
-The following example
+nodes automatically based on the level of redundancy and DRBD Manage's
-shows a cluster with three storage nodes that will deploy new resources to two of the nodes
+deployment policy.
+The following example shows a cluster with three storage
+nodes that will deploy new resources to two of the nodes in the BRIDGE_LIST
-in the BRIDGE_LIST based on the free space available on the storage nodes.
+based on the free space available on the storage nodes.

 ```bash
 cat >ds.conf <<EOI